cupyx.scipy.ndimage.binary_erosion#

 Binary erosion is a mathematical morphology operation used for image processing.

-• structure (cupy.ndarray, optional) – The structuring element used for the erosion.
-Non-zero elements are considered True.
+structure (cupy.ndarray or tuple or int, optional) – The structuring element used for the erosion.
+Non-zero elements are considered true.
 If no structuring element is provided an element is generated with a square connectivity equal to one.
+If a tuple of integers is provided, a structuring element of the specified shape is used (all elements true).
+If an integer is provided, the structuring element will have the same size along all axes.
 (Default value = None).

 The result of binary erosion.